brbrr/message_app/README.md

-Test assignemnt to kottans.org Ruby course.
+.Test assignemnt to kottans.org Ruby course.
 Web application which creates a text self-destructing messages.

 Build using Hanami framework and Postgres.